 Purchase a vent cover to help keep you warm and prevent ventilation condensation and humidity build-up in your motorhome.
 This will add an extra layer of insulation, let excess moisture escape, and hamper mold growth.

 How to Keep Mice Out of the RV in Winter

-The golden rule is don't leave food lying out, which can attract hungry critters from outside.
-If mice can't smell the food, they're less likely to try to get inside your RV.
+The golden rule is not to leave food lying out, which can attract hungry critters from outside.
+If mice can't smell food, they're less likely to try to get inside your RV.
 Make sure that you keep your camper clean and empty the trash cans at every stop.

 If you want to use some natural remedies to keep mice away, consider using the following scents in your vehicle that seem to repel rodents: peppermint oil, mothballs, or pine needle spray.

 How to Heat an RV in Winter

 Once you've done what you can to insulate your RV to keep the heat inside, you'll need a way to warm the interior.
 You can invest in a couple of small indoor space heaters but be sure to keep an eye on them at all times and don't leave the camper unattended while they're on.

 If you're parked in an open area that lets in sunlight, open the curtains to allow the sun's rays to shine through the windows, which will heat the air inside the RV.

 People Also Ask - Class C RVs for Winter

 RV owners have many questions regarding living in an RV during winter, and we've taken some of the most important ones and answered them below.